rmyz/hrlog-auto/README.md

 # HRLog-Auto

-This tool allows you to automatically check-in and check-out on HRLog
+This tool allows you to automatically check-in and check-out on HRLog (MAC only for now, maybe linux work, didn't tested)

 ## Prerequisites